ruocuoguo23/wallet-mpc/README.md

 ### Key Share Distribution
 - Each participant holds ONE key share
-- Minimum 2 participants needed to sign (threshold)
+- Both participants required to sign (2-of-2 threshold)
-- Total 3 key shares generated
+- Total 2 key shares generated
 - No single participant can sign alone
 - No single point of compromise